mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MessageQueueing.Abstractions.md

 ## Class: MessageQueueing.Services.IMessageSenderProviderFactory
-Represents a factory for creating instances of .
+Represents a factory for creating instances of
+ *See: T:Eliassen.MessageQueueing.Services.IMessageSenderProvider*.

 ### Methods

 #### Sender(System.Type,System.Type)
-Creates an instance of for the specified channel and message types.
+Creates an instance of
+ *See: T:Eliassen.MessageQueueing.Services.IMessageSenderProvider*for the specified channel and message types.

 ##### Parameters
 * *channelType:* The type of the message channel.